d3npa/hacking-trix-rust/elf/ptnote-infector/README.md

 ## Conclusion

 This was a very fun project where I learned so much about ELF, parsing binary structures in Rust, and viruses in general!
 Thanks to netspooky, sblip, TMZ, and others at tmp.out for teaching me, helping me debug and motivating me to do this project <3

+## Update 2021/04/29

+I originally stated this didn't work with PIE.
+I was mistaken - my shellcode just needed a few touchups to calculate the randomization offset and adjust the original entry point.
+I have added assembly instructions for this calculation in `files/jump_to_start.s` and updated `src/main.rs` to make use of them.